 Shinichiro Shirakura Acknowledges Power Rangers' Role In Super Sentai's Longevity?

 It's already known I don't like Power Rangers.
 I'm not GOING TO KEEP PRETENDING that I like it.
 However, Power Rangers was born out of a NEED because the American market is WAY DIFFERENT than the Japanese market.
 That's what I wrote in JEFusion before I decided to leave it while still endorsing it!
 It's like a certain group of people who talk like a certain cop (warning: LOTS OF CRAZY STUFF).
-I dare say Power Rangers has been getting worse, NOT because it's an adaptation (or localization, given the change of content for an AMERICAN audience) such as the SUMMER BREAK and the Mighty Morphin' nostalgia.
-I blame these two factors for Power Rangers' decline -- which may have caused a decline in revenue.

 Here are Shirakura's words, regardless of how I feel about Power Rangers: